nodejs/node/doc/api/packages.md

 > Stability: 1 - Experimental

-Explicitly listing each exports subpath entry is recommended for packages with a small number of exports.
-But for packages that have very large numbers of subpaths this can start to cause package.json bloat and maintenance issues.
+For packages with a small number of exports, we recommend explicitly listing each exports subpath entry.
+But for packages that have large numbers of subpaths, this might cause `package.json` bloat and maintenance issues.

 For these use cases, subpath export patterns can be used instead: